benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 Science](https://cs.anu.edu.au/code-creativity-culture/) we're not currently doing very much[^not-doing-much] to engage with students at a pre-tertiary level, mostly because we're flat-out dealing with the huge growth in students at a tertiary level.
-The c/c/c studio program will address that.
+The c/c/c studio will address that.

 [^schools]:
-    in this project I'm mainly thinking of later high-school and college students (i.e. years 9--12), although there is certainly the possibility of tweaking the content to engage younger (even primary school) students as well
+    In this project I'm mainly thinking of later high-school and college students (i.e. years 9--12), although there is certainly the possibility of tweaking the content to engage younger (even primary school) students as well.

 [^not-doing-much]:
-   I don't mean to throw shade on our existing efforts here---there are some great things happening in this area, but there's certainly more to be done.
+   I don't mean to throw shade on our existing efforts here---there are some great things happening in this area, but there's more to be done for sure.

 CS still suffers from a stereotype of being "for nerdy white/Asian males", and those groups are certainly over-represented in our undergraduate CS cohort compared to other groups.
 It's important to point out that increasing the representation of under-represented groups in CS is a wicked problem which needs to be tackled from many different angles.
-Still, as the **A** in [STE**A**M](http://stemtosteam.org), the **a**rts provide an important avenue for engaging students who might not normally coding and computer science.
+Still, as the **A** in [STE**A**M](http://stemtosteam.org), the **a**rts provide one angle for engaging students who might not normally coding and computer science.

 ### Existing alternatives